imcf/auto-subtitle/README.md

 ## New options & workflows

-This project gained several new options and a simple web GUI that makes editing and batch processing easier.
+This project gained several new options to improve editing and batch processing.

 Key options (simple explanation)